 Angela Reyes (Ph.D.
 University of Pennsylvania, 2003) is Associate Professor of Linguistics in the Department of English at Hunter College, City University of New York (CUNY).
-She teaches courses in the structure and history of English, English linguistics, discourse analysis, language and ethnicity, Asian Americans and language, and language and racism.
+She teaches courses on the structure and history of English, English linguistics, discourse analysis, narrative theory and analysis, language and ethnicity, language and racism, and Asian Americans and language.
 She is Doctoral Faculty in the Ph.D.
 Program in Anthropology at The Graduate Center, CUNY, Affiliated Faculty in the Asian American Studies Program at Hunter College, and Research Associate at the Research Institute for the Study of Language in Urban Society in the Ph.D./M.A.
 Program in Linguistics at The Graduate Center.

 She works on theories of semiotics, discourse, stereotype, and racialization.
-Combining ethnographic fieldwork and discourse analysis of video-recorded interaction, her research examines how ideologies of race and ethnicity are formulated through spatiotemporal scales of communicative context, particularly in informal educational sites for Asian American urban youth.
+Combining ethnographic fieldwork and discourse analysis, her research examines how ideologies of race and ethnicity are formulated through spatiotemporal scales of communicative context, particularly in informal educational sites for Asian American urban youth.
 She has conducted two main ethnographic studies: a four-year study of Southeast Asian American teenagers in an after-school videomaking project at an Asian American community arts organization in Philadelphia; and a one-year study of Korean American fifth graders in an Asian American "cram school" in New York City.
-Her current research is on conyo—elite people/language in the Philippines—and its relationship to listener anxieties about nation, modernity, race, and class.
+Her current research is on conceptions of mixed race/language in the Philippines that link a social figure (a type of privileged mestizo youth in urban Manila called conyo) to a linguistic register (a form of mixed Tagalog-English called conyo language).
+She examines how anxieties about nation, modernity, race, and class are traceable through the circulation of the conyo figure/register in a variety of mass-mediated spaces.
 She is also in the preliminary stages of researching Riot Grrrl punk feminist zine archives from the early 1990s.

 She is the recipient of numerous fellowships, including the National Academy of Education/Spencer Foundation Postdoctoral Fellowship (2009-2010), Andrew W. Mellon Foundation/Woodrow Wilson National Fellowship Foundation Career Enhancement Fellowship for Junior Faculty (2006-2007), and National Research Council/Ford Foundation Dissertation Fellowship for Minorities (2002-2003).